alexhagiopol/end-to-end-deep-learning/README.md

-# End-to-End Learning for Video Games
+# End-to-End Learning in a Driving Simulation

 ## Abstract

-This project implements the [nVidia paper](https://arxiv.org/pdf/1604.07316.pdf) that describes a convolutional neural network architecture used to infer vehicle control inputs given a forward facing camera stream.
-We apply this paper to a driving video game in which the player provides control inputs via the keyboard that are modeled by the neural network in order to create a driving agent.
+This project implements the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf) in which Bojarski et al. describe a convolutional neural network architecture used to infer vehicle control inputs given a forward facing camera stream.
+I apply the techniques in this paper to a [driving simulation](https://github.com/udacity/self-driving-car-sim) game developed by Udacity, Inc. A player inputs controls to the simulator's virtual vehicle, and the mapping between the scene in front of the car and the player's controls is modeled by a neural network to "autonomously drive" the virtual car.

-The following resources can be found in this github repository:
-* drive.py
-* video.py
-* writeup_template.md

-The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.

 ## Details About Files In This Directory